-- Executive Functions are essential for mindful, attentional, goal-directed behavior.
-There are three core executive functions: (i) Inhibitory Control—being able to think before you act and resist distractions, (ii) Cognitive Flexibility—thinking outside the box, conceiving of problems in new ways from different perspectives, coming up with alternative solutions to problems, and quickly adapting to take advantage of sudden opportunities, and (iii) Working Memory—the ability to mentally manipulate information, play with ideas in your mind, and creatively see connections between seemingly unrelated things.
+Executive Functions are a set of skills that are essential for mindful, attentional, goal-directed behavior.
+They have been called a “cognitive toolkit for success”.
+Neuroscientists recognize that there are three core executive functions: (i) Inhibitory Control—being able to think before you act and resist distractions, (ii) Cognitive Flexibility—thinking outside the box, conceiving of problems in new ways from different perspectives, coming up with alternative solutions to problems, and quickly adapting to take advantage of sudden opportunities, and (iii) Working Memory—the ability to mentally manipulate information, play with ideas in your mind, and creatively see connections between seemingly unrelated things.
 Renowned cognitive neuroscientist Dr. Adele Diamond has referred to executive functions as shorthand for the skills to be successful in school, college, work and relationships.
-For more information, click here to download a PDF of our Executive Function Primer.

 *References to particular authors, papers and links to websites (collectively “published sources”) contained in the Peak Year website are for convenience only and the information therein is solely that provided by the cited source.
 Peak Year is not responsible for the information or other materials of any such published sources or linked site and inclusion does not imply Peak Year’s adoption or approval of any published source’s materials other than to identify the concept for which it is cited.
 Peak Year’s references to such published sources and inclusion of any link does not imply or represent Peak Year’s endorsement of that published source or the information therein, nor any endorsement of Peak Year by that published source or any affiliation of it with Peak Year.